Barracuda Email Security Service

 Connection Management Layers

 Connection Management layers identify and block unwanted email messages before accepting the message body for further processing.
-Connection filtering allows you to block/whitelist:
+Connection filtering allows you to block or allow:

 - Sender IP addresses